Department of Physical Therapy

-1. has a physical or mental impairment that substantially limits a major life activity (e.g.
+- has a physical or mental impairment that substantially limits a major life activity (e.g. walking, seeing, hearing, etc.);

 - has a record of such an impairment; or

-3. is regarded as having such an impairment.
+- is regarded as having such an impairment.

 The process of Texas State responding to the particular needs of a student with a disability includes the following steps:

 - Documentation of the disability by providing adequate information from a licensed professional in the Texas State Office of Disability Services (ODS), and

 The mission of the Department of Physical Therapy is dedicated to the academic and clinical education of individuals who will function as clinical problem solvers in a multiplicity of settings in which physical therapists practice.
 Implicit in the program’s curriculum is the development of examination, evaluative, diagnostic, and prognostic skills, therapeutic program planning and intervention implementation, the teaching-learning process, leadership and group dynamics, as well as management and research.
 Graduates will be prepared to not only perform their professional role in patient care, but also to provide leadership for the profession, contribute to the growth of the profession, and contribute to the health care needs of society.